andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-2. Criticism is presented gently, subtly, and diplomatically.
+2. Criticism is presented gently, subtly and diplomatically.
 Critical remarks are softened with praise.
-   Mitigating words are often used ("somewhat inappropriate," "to a certain extent unprofessional").
+Mitigating words are often used ("somewhat inappropriate", "to a certain extent unprofessional").
 Criticism is provided only in private.
 ```
 Choose the option
 - Never